CESNET/Nemea-Detectors/haddrscan_detector/README.md

 ## Detector output data

-Alerts are sent on the output interface, also in Unirec format and they contain the following information:
+Alerts are sent on the output interface, also in Unirec format, they contain the following information:

 | Unirec field | Description                        |
 |:------------:|:----------------------------------:|